Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 If you like experiments, reviews, and tutorials related to retro computers, I invite you to subscribe to the YouTube channel and activate the notification bell!

-I am an electronics dealer and a few days ago, I found in my warehouse, hidden by other material,
+I am an electronic trader and a few days ago, I found in my warehouse, hidden by other material,

 2 Commodore 64 plus/4 like the one you tested.

-One of the 2 is still sealed with strapping, while the other I opened it to see what it contained.
+One of the 2 is still sealed with the stands, while the other I opened it to see what it contained.

-So they are new but unsold.
+So they are new but invented.
 The curiosity is that the box is marked Arnoldo Mondadori Editore

 Code 26800, but I do not remember why the distribution was entrusted to a publishing house.